backand/docs/docs/what_would_you_like_to_do/continuous_deployment/index.md

 You can use this feature to rollback when ever you need or where changes you've done cause errors.

-To rollback to a previous version :
+To rollback to a previous version:

 1. Go to Settings => Configuration
 2. Click the Set link which corresponds to the version you wont to rollback to.